vpchung/challenge-portal-dashboard/QUICKSTART.md

 # Quick Start Guide

-Get up and running with the Synapse Wiki Annotator in 5 minutes!
+Get up and running with the Challenge Annotator in 5 minutes!

 ## Step 1: Install Python Dependencies